 How to Invest in Eurobonds

-Currently, the Luxembourg Stock Exchange and the London Stock Exchange are the two biggest hubs for investing in eurobonds, but there are many issues around the world.
+Eurobonds can be bought in the same way as most other bonds through global stock exchanges.
+Right now, the Luxembourg Stock Exchange and the London Stock Exchange are the two biggest hubs for investing in eurobonds, Still, there are many around the world.

 - Eurobonds are global debt instruments given in a currency that is not that of the country they are issued in.